Owlree/vot-diaspora/app/README.md

-# Catalog Politic Web App
+# Vot Diaspora Web App
-This is the web app component of [Catalog Politic](https://code4.ro/ro/apps/catalog-politic/).
-You see the live version [here](http://catalogpolitic.ro/).
+This is the web app component of [Vot Politic](https://code4.ro/en/apps/vot-diaspora/).
+You see the live version [here](http://votdiaspora.ro/).

 ## Tech Stack